Reference

 GET/mcpsList discovered MCP servers with admission state.

-GET/tools/catalogAggregate tool catalogue across the active connector.
+GET/tools/catalogAggregate tool catalogue across the active connector roster.

 Policy